 We are also seeking to establish stem cell therapy facilities which would offer comprehensive, potentially multi-visit, private-pay patient cellular-based treatment programs in selective areas of medicine where the treatment protocol is minimally invasive.
 As our operations grow, we plan to extend our services to include cellular therapy for the treatment of other diseases, injuries and disorders.
 We expect that any such adult stem cell therapy facilities will be established initially outside the United States.
-Subject to our compliance with all domestic regulatory restrictions, as discussed in "Government Regulation - U.S. Government Regulation" below, and in the event that demand for stem cell therapies increases, we intend to establish additional stem cell therapy facilities within the United States as well.
+Subject to our compliance with all domestic regulatory restrictions, as discussed in "Government Regulation - U.S. Government Regulation" below, and in the event that demand for stem cell therapy facilities within the United States as well.